Ask a doctor about a prescription for TRAMADOL NORMON 50 mg HARD CAPSULES

 Taking Tramadol Normon with other medicines

-You should avoid simultaneous treatment of tramadol with MAO inhibitors (a certain type of medicine used to treat depression).
+Concomitant treatment with tramadol and MAO inhibitors (a certain type of medication used to treat depression) should be avoided.

 Your doctor will tell you if you should take this medicine and in what dose.